aymuos15/InstaMatch/README.md

 #### Notes:

+1. This library is predominantly posed to work with semantic segmentation outputs.
+However, it can be also be used for end to end instance, panoptic and part aware segmentation as well.
+Guidelines are in the making.
-1. All are built for multiple classes out of the box.
+2. All metrics are built for multiple classes out of the box.
-2. For all `instance-sensitive-metrics`, the `base metrics` can be swapped out with a simple arg switch.
+3. For all `instance` and `part` metrics, the `base metrics` can be swapped out with a simple arg switch.
 Current Support:
    - Dice Score Coefficient.
    - Intersection over Union
    - Normalised Surface Distance.